A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Introduction

 \section{Introduction}

-The 3D shape of dark-matter (DM) halo serves as a fundamental test of the $\Lambda$CDM model \citep{Peter2013MNRAS.430..105P} and retains key information of a galaxy's filamentary accretion history from the cosmic web and interactions with massive satellites \citep{Arora2025arXiv250420133A}.
-Functioning as an intermediary between the Galaxy and its satellites, the shape of the DM halo also plays a key role in deciphering the long-standing conundrum of a vertically aligned `plane of satellites' with the Galactic disk, for the case of the Milky Way \citep{Shao2016MNRAS.460.3772S}.
+The 3D shape of the dark-matter (DM) halo serves as a fundamental test of the $\Lambda$ cold dark matter ($\Lambda$CDM) model \citep{Peter2013MNRAS.430..105P} and retains key information about a galaxy's filamentary accretion history from the cosmic web and interactions with massive satellites \citep{Arora2025arXiv250420133A}.
+Functioning as an intermediary between the Galaxy and its satellites, the shape of the DM halo also plays a key role in deciphering the long-standing conundrum of a vertically aligned `plane of satellites' with the Galactic disc, in the case of the Milky Way \citep{Shao2016MNRAS.460.3772S}.

 Determining the exact shape of the DM halo from observations, even for the Milky Way, is a challenge.
-One major method to probe the DM distribution is to model the motions of tracers, which reflect the underlying gravitational potential.
+One major method of probing the DM distribution is to model the motions of tracers, which reflect the underlying gravitational potential.
 Stellar streams, viewed as simple orbital pathways that trace the halo, played a significant role in constraining the shape of the Milky Way DM halo \citep{Bovy2016ApJ...833...31B, Bowden2015MNRAS.449.1391B, Koposov2010ApJ...712..260K, Palau2023MNRAS.524.2124P, Law2010ApJ...714..229L}.
-However, the most commonly used dynamically cold streams, e.g., Pal 5 and GD--1, trace only the inner halo at $r\lesssim 20$ kpc.
-And a single stream is easily disturbed \citep{Nibauer2024ApJ...969...55N} and may lead to biased results \citep{Vasiliev2021MNRAS.501.2279V}.
+However, the most commonly used dynamically cold streams, for example Pal 5 and GD--1, trace only the inner halo at $r\lesssim 20$ kpc.
+And a single stream is easily disturbed \citep{Nibauer2024ApJ...969...55N} and may lead to biassed results \citep{Vasiliev2021MNRAS.501.2279V}.